dhirthacker7/ScholarLens/README.md

-# Assignment 4: End-to-end research canvas tool
+# End-to-end research canvas tool

-## Project Overview
+## Overview

-This repository focuses on building an end-to-end research tool utilizing an Airflow pipeline to process documents, store vectors for fast similarity searches, and create a multi-agent research interface.
+This project focuses on building an end-to-end research tool utilizing an Airflow pipeline to process documents, store vectors for fast similarity searches, and create a multi-agent research interface.
 The project involves parsing documents using Docling, storing vectors in Pinecone, and employing Langraph for a multi-agent system.
 Additionally, a user interaction interface, developed using Copilot coagent, will allow users to conduct research and save findings, culminating in a professional PDF report and structured Codelabs for clarity and future use.

 ## Data Flow and Architecture